 Mountain Biking

 Fruita is one of the Mountain Biking meccas of the world.
 As the city site says, “Take a leisurely ride on the 18 Road Trails and just soak up the peaceful Colorado beauty.
-Or go for it all out—hit the Kokopelli trails, with steep climbs, hair-raising switchbacks, intense downhills, and technical challenges that test the best.”
+Or go for it all out—hit the Kokopelli loops, with steep climbs, hair-raising switchbacks, intense downhills, and technical challenges that test the best.”
+There’s also the Kokopelli Trail which runs from Grand Junction to Moab if you’re looking for a cross country adventure!

 Take a Hike